ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 all the image assets Belong to Genshin Impact and Mihoyo/Hoyoverse, some taken from the Genshin Impact wiki https://genshin-impact.fandom.com/ and others screenshots from the game by me.

+if you want to talk to me about something from this discord rich presence my discord is ZANdewanai#1601

 </p>

 ![Screenshot](Screenshot.png)